Earn Your Bachelor of Arts Degree in Christian Studies Degree Online or On-Campus

 - A framework of Christian character that encompasses biblical truths, spiritual disciplines, virtues and habits that form the process of discipleship, with an emphasis on the doctrine of sanctification

 As students near graduation, they take the intensive Ministerial Communication course.
 This course emphasizes the development of speaking and listening skills within the ministerial context, including preaching, teaching, interpersonal communication and small group discussion.
-The Christian studies BA degree program concludes with Christian Ethics, which is a writing-intensive course in which students explore personal morality and contemporary issues.
+The undergraduate Christian studies degree program concludes with Christian Ethics, which is a writing-intensive course in which students explore personal morality and contemporary issues.

 A Bachelor of Arts in Christian Studies degree may prepare you to pursue a role as a member of the church leadership.
 Church leaders have the opportunity to make a positive difference in their religious communities and the larger community outside the church.
 Shape and influence religious learning programs and activities in your church community, and become a mentor to children, youths and families.
 Other career possibilities that may be related to this degree program include: